gcbrains/brand/README.md

 First of all, every alternative is valid and can be used.
 There is no restriction.
 However, if you use a logo this means you want it to be noticed and look nice.
-Below is a list of suggestions to achive this;
+Below is a list of suggestions to achieve this;

 - Prefer _primary_ & _secondary_ logos over _black_ & _white_ wherever possible
 - Use _primary_ & _black_ for light backgrounds, _secondary_ & _white_ for dark